JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-22-bmc-showcase-intro-disclaimer.md

 ### Looking Into The Future

 So...
 What's next?!<br>
-**First and foremost**: This is an OSS system (bar the ui...) so you can check out the back end and add or modify anything you like if you want to put on the hours.
+**First and foremost**: This is an OSS system (bar the ui...) so you can check out the back-end and add or modify anything you like if you want to put on the hours.

 For my part: I will keep adding features and enhancing current ones, making this system more and more complete.